-Anticipating this need, The Fraser Institute began developing an objective non-profit performance evaluation system in 1997.
-With the vision and support of the Donner Canadian Foundation, this system became the basis of the selection process for the annual Donner Canadian Foundation Awards.
-Between 1998 and 2009, non-profit organizations from all 10 provinces and 2 of the territories submitted 5,173 unique social service programs for evaluation in the Donner Awards Program.
+Anticipating this need, The Fraser Institute began developing an objective non-profit performance evaluation system in 1997.11 With the vision and support of the Donner Canadian Foundation, this system became the basis of the selection process for the annual Donner Canadian Foundation Awards.
+Between 1998 and 2013, non-profit organizations from all 10 provinces and 3 territories submitted 7,339 unique social service programs for evaluation in the Donner Awards Program.

-This evaluation process represents a major step forward in the development of an objective, quantifiable measure of performance for non-profit organizations.
+This evaluation process represents a major step forward in the development of an objective, quantifiable measure of performance for non- profit organizations.
 Non-profit performance is measured in ten areas: Financial Management, Income Independence, Strategic Management, Board Governance, Volunteers, Staff, Innovation, Program Cost, Outcome Monitoring, and Accessibility.
 In addition to the ten specific criteria, a composite score is also calculated to indicate overall performance.
 Table 1 presents the ten criteria of the performance index as well as the sub-components of each.